Highlights

 Where to Watch Shadow Realm (2002)

-Yearning to watch 'Shadow Realm' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or view the Keith Gordon-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Set to enjoy 'Shadow Realm' without leaving the house?
+Searching for a streaming service to buy, rent, download, or view the Keith Gordon-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Shadow Realm' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Shadow Realm' right now, here are some finer points about the horror flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Shadow Realm' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Shadow Realm' right now, here are some details about the horror flick.

-You probably already know what the movie's about, but just in case...
+Thinking about what happens in this film?
 Here's the plot: "Shadow Realm is a compilation of two episodes planned for the short-lived Fox Network television series Night Visions.
 Each episode contained two stories and were originally hosted by musician/actor/writer Henry Rollins.
 The Sci-Fi Channel acquired the rights to broadcast the episodes, including the last three unaired episodes and strung two of them together as an anthology movie.
 Title sequences and end credits were changed and the Henry Rollins introductions were removed from the final product." .